OUR PASSION FOR WORKPLACE WELLNESS

-From there, Anna and her team look at any existing data – from insurance records to employee surveys.
+From there, our team looks at any existing data – from insurance records to employee surveys.
 This information forms the basis for a strategic wellness plan.

 Each HR team at AHRIC receives an annual wellbeing toolkit, which outlines the group’s wellbeing strategy.
 This includes tools and resources to support the organization every step of the way.

 Next, we help the HR team rollout the plan with events and other forms of employee communication.
 AHRIC partners have access to their own wellness portal which offers content and tools to help employees make the most of their programs.

 Finally, CBIZ helps our clients evaluate their wellness efforts to ensure they’re on track.
 Common metrics include rates of employee participation, positive changes in culture and reduced health risks.

 Next, she helps the HR team rollout the plan with events and other forms of employee communication.
 AHRIC partners have access to their own wellness portal via the American Institute of Preventative Medicine.
 AIPM offers content and tools to help employees make the most of their programs.

 Finally, Anna helps her clients evaluate their wellness efforts to ensure they’re on track.
 Common metrics include rates of employee participation, positive changes in culture and reduced health risks.